jimmyaldape/jimmyaldape.dev/source/_posts/welcome-to-my-official-blog.md

 ---
 extends: _layouts.post
-title: Welcome to my Official Blog
+title: Welcome to my Blog
-description: Welcome to my official blog.
-It's been a long journey to get to where I am but for now I will mostly be rambling about things I learn in development with a little photography sprinkled in between.
+description: Welcome to my blog.
+I am software engineer who loves to work with the TALL stack - Tailwind CSS, AlpineJS, Laravel, and Livewire.
-date: 2020-08-06
+date: 2021-03-26
 section: content
 ---

 Hi!
 My name is Jimmy.
-Welcome to my official blog.
-It's been a long journey to get to where I am but for now I will mostly be rambling about things I learn in development with a little photography sprinkled in between.
-I'm not the smartest of the bunch, but I do know how to use google and ask questions.
+Welcome to my blog.
+I am software engineer who loves to work with the TALL stack - Tailwind CSS, AlpineJS, Laravel, and Livewire.
+Follow along with me as I go through this continuous learning journey.
+I will try my best to document what I learn and what I'm interested in.
 If you like what you read, please follow me on twitter [@jimmyaldape](https://twitter.com/jimmyaldape).
 Thank you.